 We collect raw water from open reservoirs, lakes, rivers and boreholes.
-We then treat it in one of our 86 water treatment works to ensure it is safe and clean for customers to drink energy development.
-We manage our land and water resources in a
+We then treat it in one of our 86 water treatment works to ensure it is safe and clean for customers to drink.

-We own and manage 56.000 hectares of land.
-We are optimising the use of this land to protect water quality, create natural carbon sinks by restoring peatland and planting woodland, and explore potential clean
+We own and manage 56,000 hectares of land.
+We are optimising the use of this land to protect water quality, create natural carbon sinks by restoring peatland and planting woodland, and explore potential clean energy development.
+We manage our land and water resources in a sustainable way, protecting and enhancing local habitats, and open our land to the public to enjoy nature and its health and wellbeing benefits.